 Start planning for the moving date

-Confirm ahead of the moving date so that the removal company is prepared for the move.
+Confirm ahead of the completion date so that the removal company is prepared for the move.
 Make arrangements for what is happening with any pets or children to ensure they are looked after as the process of moving can be chaotic.
 If you are using the services of a childminder or kennel/cattery don't confirm the booking until you have exchanged contracts.

 What help is available for first-time buyers?